MBS restaurants to eat at

-CÉ LA VI is not a halal-certified restaurant.
+CÉ LA VI Singapore is not a halal-certified restaurant.

-Next time you’re in the Bayfront area, you might want to consider stopping by one of these MBS restaurants to satisfy your cravings for pretty much any cuisine under $50++, before walking it off at any one of Singapore’s famous tourist attractions found in Marina Bay Sands.
-Whether it be visiting the casino or just sauntering about aimlessly, MBS definitely has something for everyone, in terms of food and sightseeing.
+Next time you’re in the Bayfront area, you might want to consider stopping by one of these MBS restaurants.
+They offer a wide range of cuisines, all priced under $50++, allowing you to satisfy your cravings before exploring the famous tourist attractions found in Marina Bay Sands.

 For other food options near Marina Bay Sands, check out our Gardens By The Bay food guide.
 Otherwise, for more affordable food that won’t break your bank, read our cheap Japanese food guide, with mentaiko, chirashi, yakiniku and more under $15.